terezamr/cub3D/README.md

 ## Cub3d

 The goal of cub3d is to create a realistic 3D graphical environment from a first-person perspective, inspired in Wolfenstein 3D.
 The Ray-Casting principles must be used.
 This project is written in c using mini-libx library.
-Co-developed in July 2023 with Rafael Coias
+Co-developed in July 2023 with Rafael Coias.

 Implemented features: 4 different wall textures, according to the direction (present in ``inc/textures/``), movement in the 4 directions + rotation.